Jeep Wrangler (TJ): Powertrain

-Steering System
+Steering system

 Jeep Wrangler TJ uses a recirculating ball-type steering gear.

-2003 Model Year Update
+2003 model year update

 For the 2003 model year, the Jeep Wrangler TJ received a mid-cycle restyling.
 On the exterior, there were new wheel designs to choose from, as well as new exterior decals.
 Under the hood, a new 2.4L "Power-Tech" Inline Four-Cylinder (I4) gas engine from the Jeep Liberty KJ, producing 147 horsepower and 165 lb. ft. of torque, replaced the 2.5L Inline Four-Cylinder (I4) gas engine that was shared with the Jeep Cherokee (XJ).
 A new off-road focused Rubicon model was introduced.
 The Ultradrive 42RLE automatic transmission became the sole automatic transmission regardless of engine choice.
 On the interior, a new steering wheel derived from the Jeep Grand Cherokee (WJ) was added, and interior switch gear was also revised.
 All audio systems were redesigned, and the standard audio system was now an A/M-F/M stereo radio with a cassette player (a single-disc CD player was also available, and a six-disc, in-dash CD changer replaced the previous remotely-mounted unit).
 A standard four-speaker audio system and an optional seven-speaker premium audio system with a front center console-mounted subwoofer and amplifier were both available.
 Sirius Satellite Radio became available for the first time on the Wrangler.
 The seats were redesigned with new fabrics and improved comfort.
 The key was also redesigned with a new round head.

-2006 Model Year
+2006 model year

 2006 was the final model year for the Jeep Wrangler TJ and Jeep Wrangler TJ Unlimited before being replaced by the all-new, third-generation Jeep Wrangler (JK) and Jeep Wrangler (JK) Unlimited.
 For 2006, two new special edition models were offered for the regular-wheelbase Wrangler TJ: a 65TH Anniversary Edition and the Golden Eagle Edition, both paying tribute to Jeep's heritage (the Golden Eagle was an option package for the Jeep CJ-7, and the 65TH Anniversary Edition celebrated 65 years of production for the Jeep brand).
 The 4.0L "Power-Tech" Inline Six-Cylinder (I6) engine became standard equipment on all Wrangler TJ models, as the 2.4L "Power-Tech" Inline Four-Cylinder (I4) gas engine was dropped, and all Wrangler TJ models now featured the Chrysler NSG370 transmission (manual transmission) as standard equipment, as the five-speed manual transmission was dropped in 2005.
 The all-new 2007 Jeep Wrangler (JK) and first-ever Jeep Wrangler (JK) Unlimited were introduced at the 2006 North American International Auto Show (NAIAS) in Detroit, Michigan in January 2006.